-Our interdisciplinary doctoral program investigates the concepts and processes of Language, Literacy, and Culture in relationship to social, historical, technological, and ideological formations.
+Founded in 1998, our interdisciplinary doctoral program investigates the concepts and processes of Language, Literacy, and Culture in relationship to social, historical, technological, and ideological formations.
 We advocate for socio-cultural and linguistic diversity in research, practice, and policy, with special emphasis on social justice, change, equity, power, and identity.

 A unique value of this program is our wide range of contemporary multi-disciplinary perspectives and a continuum of methodological approaches from the arts, humanities, and social sciences.
-Our research and teaching community includes affiliated faculty from more than eight programs and departments across our campus.
+Our research and teaching community includes affiliated faculty from more than nine programs and departments across our campus.
 We expand beyond traditional methodological and disciplinary divisions, encouraging synergistic, collaborative, community- and place-based approaches that combine theories and applications.
 Our vision of language, literacy, and culture places those processes as crucially important to participatory democracy.

 The participating departments in our program include: